Kenley pilots remembered at St. Luke's Church

-Here lie the bodies of 37 airmen from WW2.
-And as a grim reminder that in its early days flying was inherently dangerous, there are also the graves of 18 young pilots who, in training for war, lost their lives in flying accidents at and around RAF Kenley in the 1920s and 30s.
+Here lie the bodies of 37 air crew from WWII.
+And, as a grim reminder that in its early days flying was inherently dangerous, there are also the graves of 18 young pilots who, in training for war, lost their lives in flying accidents at and around RAF Kenley in the 1920s and 30s.

 The earliest grave is that of Pilot Officer Matthew Hayte of No 24 Squadron who, as inscribed on his headstone, “Fell at Kenley 24 October 1922 aged 21 years”.

-The final resting places of six RAF ground crew who died in the ‘Hardest Day’ bombing on 18 August 1940 are fittingly grouped together, as are those of five New Zealand WW2 pilots buried 12,000 miles from their homes.
+The final resting places of six RAF ground crew who died in the ‘Hardest Day’ bombing on 18 August 1940 are fittingly grouped together, as are those of five New Zealand and three Australian WWII pilots buried 12,000 miles from their homes.

-Australian, British, Canadian, Polish and Czechoslovakian WW2 pilots also lie in Airmen’s Corner showing just how wide the Allied cause was, even in the early days of the war.
+British, Canadian, Polish and Czechoslovakian WWII pilots also lie in Airmen’s Corner showing just how wide the Allied cause was, even in the early days of the war.

 “The Squadron sustained a very great loss on this day.
 At about 1330 hours F/Lt Woollard took F/O Collison up in DH9A 7310 for final practice and air experience before the latter carried his first passenger in this type of aircraft.
 The flight had continued for about one hour when F/Lt Woollard in taking off stalled and crashed behind the Vimy hangers.
 F/Lt Woollard was killed instantaneously and F/O Collison died of injuries shortly after admission to the Purley War Memorial Hospital.
 Both pilot and passenger were terribly burned and mutilated.
 The Squadron was affected very deeply by the loss of two gallant officers.”